 With a big smile, she says that the price was $16.000.
 I know I have expensive taste, but this is a bit much.
 To say the least.
 She sees my reaction and smiles a bit arrogant as if she wants to say ‘I know this is too expensive’.
 Grrr.
 But she as a well-trained businesswoman she shows me the heated tanzanite jewelry.
 They are about 80% cheaper, and the gemstones that look a bit like the tanzanite, like the blue topaz, the aquamarine, or the even more expensive sapphire.

 This is the end of my tanzanite dream.
 And still, I think that maybe one day… I buy or get those most bluish gemstones in the world in the most beautiful earrings you find.
 I keep on dreaming.

 Tips when you own tanzanite or want to buy one

 When you are a lucky and well to do lady who can afford these beauties, you can use these tips/advice:

 Tanzanite has a hardness of about 6.5 on the scale of Mohr.
 This means that tanzanite scratches easily and the gemstone easily breaks or split.
 Better not buy a ring or bracelet with tanzanite, unless you wear them only at parties.

 When you want to clean tanzanite use soft hand soap and a clean cloth to dry your precious tanzanite jewelry.
 Or go to a well-informed jeweler to clean it.
 Don’t use ultrasonic or steam cleaning.
 The tanzanite does not like it and the color can be attached.

 Do not leave the tanzanite in the sun or extreme heat.
 The color may be affected.

-Every 2 weeks I write a few awesome tips about jewelry and gemstones down and send it to the people who are interested.
+Every 2 weeks I write a few awesome tips about jewelry and gemstones down and send them to the people who are interested.
 When you are… and when you want to receive these tips too.
 Let me know where I can send them to.